eodell6502/gadgetry-api/README.md

 }
 ```

-Either the `args` object or the result object can contain anything that can be
+Both the `args` object and the result object can contain anything that can be
 serialized into JSON.
-(Gadgetry takes care of the serialization and
+Gadgetry takes care of the serialization and
-unserialization behind the scenes.)
+unserialization behind the scenes.

 To tell Gadgetry and the client that an error has occurred, the result object
 should contain a `_errcode` element.
 It doesn't matter what its value is, but